current_user_can( string $capability, mixed $args )

-Whether the current user has a specific capability.
+Returns whether the current user has the specified capability.

 Description